ceciliallee/volume/README.md

 # Volume
-Pearl Hacks 2020Best in Collaboration Runner-Up
+Pearl Hacks 2020 Best in Collaboration Runner-Up

 As college students, we're always looking to go to concerts of artists that we love.
 However, our friend groups may not share the same music taste, making it difficult to find a group to go with.
 It can be unsafe, dangerous, and generally not as enjoyable to go to a concert, rave, or festivals alone.